Swimming Lessons for Children

 - Private Lessons - These will cost the most but you get one-on-one time with the teacher.
 However, I believe that good peer pressure is created in a class-like setting urging other students to watch and see if they can "do it" also.

 - Length of Class - It is traditional to teach a two-week class for 30 minutes, 10 days.
 One year this was not convenient for me and I taught a one-week class for an hour a day.
-I never returned to the traditional schedule again.
+The traditional schedule was history!
 I found that lengthening the class time gave the students a longer period to perfect the skills for that day and the next day, we reviewed what we learned and moved forward.
-It was very interesting to me that the one-week method had the children "peaking out" at the exact same time as would have happened in a two-week lesson but I felt the skill level was higher and more refined.
+It was very interesting to me that the one-week method had the children "peaking out" at the exact same time as would have happened in a two-week lesson but the resulting skill level was higher and more refined.

 ...National Water Safety Month.

 Review the rules and get ready for the summer swim time!